Non-thermal escape of the Martian CO$_2$ atmosphere over time: constrained by Ar isotopes: Results and Discussion

-For the 3 EUV$_{\odot}$ case, the vast majority of the cold ions have energies of a few eV (with an average of $\sim 1.1$ and $\sim 0.9$ eV for O$^+$ and C$^+$, respectively), while the hot ions have energies up to some tens of keV (with an average of $\sim 10$ and $\sim 20$ keV for hot O$^+$ and hot C$^+$, respectively); the energy distributions of the precipitating planetary O$^+$ and C$^+$ ions at the lower boundary for all 3 EUV cases can be found in the supplement.
-The total O$^+$ ion escape rate of $\sim 6.6\cdot 10^{26}$\,s$^{-1}$ is about three times higher than the corresponding photochemical escape rate of $\sim 2.1\cdot 10^{26}$\,s$^{-1}$, as obtained in \citet{amerstorfer17}.
-The total C$^+$ escape rate of $\sim 2 \cdot 10^{26}$\,s$^{-1}$ are more than 3 times higher than those of the suprathermal C atoms \citep{amerstorfer17} at that time.
-According to our simulations and in agreement with the results presented in \citet{dong18}, ion escape becomes the dominant loss process at Mars when its atmosphere is exposed to fluxes $\ge$ 3 EUV$_{\odot}$.
-The main reason for this enhanced ion escape is related to the expansion of the upper atmosphere, which results in a larger planetary cross section for the incoming solar wind plasma and a larger ionization rate.
-Suprathermal atoms produced e.g. by dissociative recombination have to move through {a denser background atmosphere from their main production region to the extended exobase level, leading to the hot particles colliding more often and thus being more easily thermalized, which results} in a lower total escape rate.
+{For the 3\,EUV$_{\odot}$ case, the vast majority of the cold ions have energies of several eV (with an average of {$\sim 6.4$} and {$\sim 25.3$} eV for O$^+$ and C$^+$, respectively), while the hot ions have energies up to a few keV (with an average of {$\sim 8.3$} and {$\sim 11.1$ keV} for hot O$^+$ and hot C$^+$, respectively); the energy distributions of the precipitating planetary O$^+$ and C$^+$ ions at the lower boundary for all 3 EUV cases can be found in the supplement}.
+The total O$^+$ ion escape rate of {$\sim 2.2\cdot 10^{26}$\,s$^{-1}$} is {about the same} than the corresponding photochemical escape rate of $\sim 2.1\cdot 10^{26}$\,s$^{-1}$, as obtained in \citet{amerstorfer17}.
+The total C$^+$ escape rate of {$\sim 2.1 \cdot 10^{25}$\,s$^{-1}$} is {almost five times lower than} those of the suprathermal C atoms \citep{amerstorfer17} at that time.
+According to our simulations and in agreement with the results presented in \citet{dong18}, ion escape becomes the dominant loss process at Mars when its atmosphere is exposed to fluxes {$>$3 EUV$_{\odot}$, even though we receive higher values for 3\,EUV$_{\odot}$ and slightly lower ones for 10\,EUV$_{\odot}$ than \citet{dong18}}.
+The main reason {for the generally higher ion escape in the past} is related to the expansion of the upper atmosphere, which results in a larger planetary cross section for the incoming solar wind plasma and a larger ionization rate.
+Suprathermal atoms produced, e.g., by dissociative recombination have to move through {a denser background atmosphere from their main production region to the extended exobase level, leading to the hot particles colliding more often and thus being more easily thermalized, which results} in a lower total escape rate.
 At present, the distance between the main production region of suprathermal atoms and the exobase level are close to each other so that many hot atoms with energies higher than the escape energy can reach the exobase.
 Therefore, escape of suprathermal atoms is the dominant non-thermal atmospheric escape process for heavy particles on present Mars.